ConduitIO/conduit/docs/writing-a-connector-best-practices.md

 # Writing a connector: Best practices

-Certain patterns have proven useful when writing connectors.
-Over the past couple of years we've refined some of those and also improved our process for writing connectors.
-The result are guidelines for writing a new Conduit connector.
-This document assumes basic knowledge about how Conduit works.
+This document describes patterns and processes that have been successfully used in many Conduit connectors over the past few years.The document assumes basic knowledge about how Conduit works.

 ## Start with the connector template